 Here's some tips to get that break in:

 Schedule your breaks.
 If you schedule in a five minute break every hour, you're less likely to miss it.
 Soon it might even become habit.Suggested dose is 15 minutes twice daily.
 There are other ways to break but for most office jobs, a 15 minute break in the morning and a 15 minute break around 3 pm is best suited.
 Try to get the full 15 minutes but add in some stretching at your desk and eye rests every hour or so.
 Don't work through lunch.
 Sitting down and eating helps you unwind and refocus your mind.
 It also helps you pay more attention to what you're consuming.
-This helps you keep better track of when you're full and stops you from overeating.Leave your phone in your pocket.
+This allows you to keep track of when you're full and stops you from overeating.Leave your phone in your pocket.
 Give your eyes a break from the intense blue light emitted from digital screens by leaving your cell phone in your purse or pocket and picking up a book or striking up a conversation instead.
 This also keeps you from checking any emails or texts that could spark stress about other affairs.
-There will be a time and place to address them but doing in on your work break will only mentally exhaust you and build anxiety about home.
+There will be a time and place to address them but doing it on your work break will only mentally exhaust you and build anxiety.

 Brew some tea.
 Not only is it great for your health but it gives you an excuse to spend a little time away from your work as you're waiting for the leaves to steep.
 Black and green teas are recommended to keep alert while chamomile or peppermint help to relax and ease tension.Clean your desk.
 It may not seem like a break but straightening your things around your desk can really refocus your mind on the task at hand.
 If you only have a few minutes but are in serious need of a brain reboot, try standing up and work on the clutter.
 Better yet, walk over and get an all-purpose cleaner.
 It will get the blood flowing and you'll still look and feel like you're being productive.